(Last updated in March 2023)

 These days, I always use booking.com to find cheap lodging, because in my view they do the best job of compiling current prices from hotels, hostels, and B&Bs.
 Click to search booking.com for your Alaska travel dates.

-Average Joe ($400): Staying in basic motels and a couple campgrounds can keep things affordable.
+Average Joe ($1000): Staying in basic motels and Airbnbs can keep things affordable.

-Cheapskate ($100): Couchsurf for free in the big cities.
-Sleep in your tent in cheap campgrounds everywhere else.
+Cheapskate ($250): Sleep in your tent in campgrounds, and book cheap Airbnbs.
 Many hostels even rent tent space in the yard outside for less than the cost of a dorm bed.

 RENTAL CAR